 Grabbing a morning cuppa can be particularly hazardous.
 Nearly half of kettle handles had higher levels of bacteria than toilet doors in one study, while another found boxes of tea bags had 17 times more than a toilet seat!

 The best tip to avoid sharing too many unpleasant molecules with Gary in Finance is to use your own mug, teaspoon and teabags and get a BIBO water bar installed as soon as possible.
-Huddling round waiting an eternity for a kettle to boil will spread a lot more than the latest coronavirus.
+In seconds you will have your hot cuppa or chilled water.

 When you’re cleaning the kitchen, don’t forget the ceiling.
 Chances are it's remained untouched for years or even decades.
 If you can’t reach, tie a mop to a broom handle and give it a good scrub, making sure to clear any old cobwebs.